 Chlamydia is the most common sexually transmitted disease in the U.S. Signs and symptoms of chlamydia, a bacterial infection, include vaginal discharge, abdominal pain, burning with urination, blood in the urine, and feelings of urinary urgency and frequency.
 Untreated chlamydia can cause pelvic inflammatory disease (PID), increased risk of ectopic pregnancy, and infertility.
 Chlamydia is diagnosed with a culture or by identification of the genetic material of the bacteria.
 Treatment of chlamydia consists of a course of antibiotics.
-Read more: Chlamydia in Women Article
+Read more: Chlamydia Article

 Multimedia: Slideshows, Images & Quizzes